sentclose/sentc-docs/docs/guide/README.md

 ::: warning
 Every function that makes a request will throw an error if the request or server output is not correct.

-The Error is a string which can be transpiled into the `SentcError` class:
+The Error is a string that can be transpiled into the `SentcError` class:

 ```dart
 try {